 The need to search for external funding for Task 3.3.3 Meeting with other organi-CB activities was also discussed, especially zations, funding agencies, private with respect to funding agencies and external stakeholders.
 The SC acknowledged the support of Norway in the development of the CB Management System and Performance The new CB Procedure 5 Indicators.
-(Performance Assessment) and Procedure 6 (Project Execution) were approved by the the assessment and provision of projects, the development of the IHO Publication C-55, the need to improve MSDI training and ways to improve the CB Procedures.
+(Performance Assessment) and Procedure 6 (Project Execution) were approved by the tional Oceanographic Data and Information SC.
+The SC also discussed performance of Exchange (IODE) of the IOC.
+The meeting the assessment and provision of projects, the development of the IHO Publication C-55, the need to improve MSDI training and ways to improve the CB Procedures.